 The robe was purchased from Michaels of Bristol, along with new robes for the Town Clerk, the Macebearer, and the Town Crier.
-A smaller Town Crier’s robe was made locally in 2002 to fit the current holder of the post.
+A smaller Town Crier’s robe was made locally in 2002 to fit the holder of the post at that time.
 The original Mayor’s robe was a gift from Mr. A.C.
 Rogers, Mayor, during his term of office in 1902.
 This is on display in the Old Gaol Museum.

 There is a cocked hat for the male Mayor and a tricorn hat for the female Mayor.The jabot was presented to the Borough by Mr. Holton and is trimmed with Buckingham lace, representing the lace industry in the Town.
 The robe, lace and hat are worn on all civic and ceremonial occasions.

 The Mayor’s chain with badge is of silver gilt.
 It was presented in 1884 by Sir E.H.Verney and Lady Verney of Claydon House.
 It consists of 81 quatrefoil links, each enclosing a Tudor rose and united by smaller links.
 The circular badge displays the Borough arms on one side with a wreath of laurel and on the other side the Verney arms bearing the inscription “Sir Harry Verney Bart.
 MP for Buckingham 1832-1841, 1857-1874, 1880-1885”.